 This may seem unfair at first.
 Why would you be in trouble for paying off your loan early?

-The simple answer is that loan companies make money.
+The simple answer is that guaranteed approval loan companies make money.

 Basically, loan companies make money through interest on loans.
 When you pay off a loan early, they aren’t making any revenue.
 The penalty is there to ensure that the company makes its money back if it doesn’t collect enough in interest.